Inegreira/Front-End-Enyojers-P1-/README.md

 ## Running the prototype

-"This git is a clon, so it doesnt get any changues"
+"This git is a clon, so it doesnt get any changes"
 #### cd App and npm install
 run npm start
 open browser on http://localhost:4200/